belle2/basf2/online_book/basf2/first_steering_file.rst

     Read in the ntuple using ``read_root`` of ``root_pandas``.
 Use the histogram plotting routine of the dataframe.

+.. admonition:: Hint
+    :class: toggle xhint stacked

+    You might take a look back at your python training.
+This is a good use case for a jupyter notebook.
+Make sure to include the ``%matplotlib inline`` magic to see the plots.

 .. admonition:: Solution
     :class: toggle solution

     .. code-block:: python
+        :linenos:

         import matplotlib.pyplot as plt
         from root_pandas import read_root